APA-accredited full-time doctoral internship in Health Service Psychology

 Founded in 1958, California State University, Northridge (CSUN), is one of 23 campuses in The California State University system.
 Serving more than 42,000 students each year, CSUN is one of the largest universities in the United States.
 Money Magazine recently named CSUN one of the top ten values in all of higher education, and the Social Mobility Index ranked CSUN fifth in the nation for elevating its students' economic and social well-being.
-CSUN ranks 10th in the country in awarding bachelor's degrees to underrepresented minority students, fifth nationally in awarding master's degrees to Hispanic students and enrolls the largest number of deaf and hard-of-hearing students of any U.S. state university.
+CSUN ranks 10th in the country in awarding bachelor's degrees to underrepresented minority students, fifth nationally in awarding master's degrees to Hispanic students, and CSUN enrolls the largest number of deaf and hard-of-hearing students of any U.S. state university.
 CSUN's 171 academic programs and engaged centers enjoy international recognition for excellence.
 CSUN currently partners with more than 100 institutions of higher education in 22 countries around the globe and attracts the largest international student population of any U.S. master's level institution.
-Situated on a 356-acre park-like setting in the heart of Los Angeles' San Fernando Valley, the campus features modern educational buildings and world-class LEED Gold-certified performing arts and recreational facilities recognized as among the best in the country.
+Situated on a 356-acre park-like setting in the heart of Los Angeles' San Fernando Valley, the campus features modern educational buildings and world-class LEED Gold-certified performing arts and recreational facilities; these are recognized as among the best in the country.
 CSUN is designated as a Hispanic Serving Institution (HSI) and an Asian American, Native American, Pacific Islander Serving Institution (AANAPISI) and we value the diversity of all of our students and the campus community.
 CSUN is a welcoming university that champions accessibility, academic excellence and student success.

 The Staff, Setting and Facilities

-University Counseling Services (UCS) serves as the community mental health center for the more than 42,000 students at California State University, Northridge (CSUN).
+University Counseling Services (UCS) serves as the community mental health center for the more than 39,000 students at California State University, Northridge (CSUN).
 UCS is a departmental unit within the Division of Student Affairs, under the jurisdiction of the Office of the Vice President for Student Affairs.
 UCS is comprised of a team of multidisciplinary staff working in a team setting, including Psychologists, Social Workers, a Marriage and Family Counselor, Case Managers, Psychiatrists, Psychiatric Residents, (Doctoral) Psychology Interns, a Peer Programs Coordinator, Graduate Assistants, Administrative Support Staff, and student Peer Educators.
-Our counseling staff are diverse in their backgrounds and theoretical orientations (e.g., Adlerian, Afrocentric, Biopsychosocial, Client-Centered, ACT, CBT, DBT, Existential, Family Systems, Feminist, Humanistic, Integrative, Interpersonal, Mindfulness, Multicultural, Motivational Interviewing, Narrative, Psychodynamic, Relational, Solution-Focused, and Strength-Based), with most staff members being theoretically integrative.
+Our counseling staff are diverse in their backgrounds and theoretical orientations (e.g., Adlerian, Biopsychosocial, Client-Centered, ACT, CBT, DBT, Existential, Family Systems, Feminist, Humanistic, Integrative, Interpersonal, Mindfulness, Multicultural, Motivational Interviewing, Psychodynamic, Relational, Solution-Focused, and Strength-Based), with most staff members being theoretically integrative.

 UCS provides quality training through a variety of programs for doctoral psychology interns, psychiatric residents, graduate student assistants, and student peer educators.
 These include the APA-Accredited Doctoral Psychology Internship in Health Service Psychology for doctoral psychology interns; the Psychiatry Residency Program (which provides a fourth-year rotation for psychiatric residents in the UCLA-San Fernando Valley residency program); Graduate Student Assistantships for CSUN graduate students in their 2nd year of a Master’s program in College Counseling and Student Services; and four student peer education programs (The BLUES Project , JADE, Project D.A.T.E., and MenCare).

 The physical layout of UCS helps facilitate our training program’s open-door policy because all of our offices are housed in one location on the 5th floor of Bayramian Hall (Suite 520).
 Interns are each provided with an individual private office for their professional use during the training year.
-Interns are able to observe and interact with counseling staff for consultation, as needed, and in a more formal manner on a daily basis.
+Interns are able to observe and interact with counseling staff for consultation, as needed on a daily basis.
 Counseling staff members provide role modeling and support that aids interns in the development and integration of their professional and personal selves as they learn to balance multiple professional roles and demands.
 In addition, intern offices are located together within a mutual hallway, which allows for easy interaction among the cohort.
 Intern offices are well-furnished with a desk, desktop computer, printer, chairs, side table, bookshelf, and white-noise machine.
 Each intern office is equipped with a phone and voicemail, audio-tape equipment, and a webcam (Logitech) for digital recording of clinical sessions.
 On their desktop computer, interns have access to the electronic scheduling and record-keeping program used by UCS (Point and Click), the university network system, the Internet, and electronic mail privileges.
 Interns have signs with their names on their individual office doors and general UCS business cards.
 Interns have mailboxes located in the same location as staff/faculty mailboxes and have access to various office machines (e.g., photocopier, fax, shredder, etc.) as well as office supplies.
-Interns are able to personally decorate their offices to make their work space comfortable and reflect a professional atmosphere.
+Interns are able to personally decorate their offices to make their work space comfortable while reflecting a professional atmosphere.

-UCS has a spacious reception area for clients, two group rooms, a conference room, and a relaxation room, that are utilized for meetings, training activities, group therapy, and workshops.
+UCS has a reception area for clients, two group rooms, a conference room, and a relaxation room, that are utilized for meetings, training activities, group therapy, and workshops.
 A large screen television is located in our conference room that is utilized for viewing digital recordings in weekly video group/peer supervision and for PowerPoint and related videos/DVD’s for professional seminars and training modules.
 UCS has a peer education room that provides workspace for the four peer education programs offered through the center and a professional resources library located in the conference room.
 There are several storage/supply rooms that house Xerox and fax machines, mailboxes, supplies, and outreach/consultation materials.